-We use the following standards in the development of our EHR specifications: The Quality Data Model (QDM), originally developed by the National Quality Forum with HHS funding, the vocabulary recommendations named by the Health IT Standards Committee (of the Office of the National Coordinator for Health IT), (e.g., SNOMED, RxNorm, LOINC), and also referenced in the CMS Blueprint.
+We use the following standards in the development of our EHR specifications: The Quality Data Model (QDM), developed by the National Quality Forum, the vocabulary recommendations named by the Health IT Standards Committee (of the Office of the National Coordinator for Health IT), (e.g., SNOMED, RxNorm, LOINC), and also referenced in the CMS Blueprint.
 The vocabulary standards used in the specifications are consistent with those recommendations proposed for Stage II of the CMS EHR incentive program (Meaningful Use).
 Another available standard is the HL7 Health Quality Measure Format (HQMF), an XML-based structured document to express a quality measure specification.
 The HQMF is used for specifications included in the Meaningful Use program and also references the QDM.
-The specifications that have been developed for this measure have not been incorporated into the HQMF eMeasure format, however the information included in the specifications serve as the foundation for the HQMF-that is, the PCPI electronic specification outlines the requirements to develop the HQMF.
+The specifications provided with this submission form have not been incorporated into the HQMF eMeasure format, however the information included in the specifications serves as the foundation for the HQMF-that is, the PCPI electronic specification outlines the requirements to develop the HQMF.